4paradigm/OpenMLDB/docs/en/cli.md

   auto_VCeOIIKA 25 0 172.24.4.55:9971 leader yes 8 4 498.000 9.128 K
 ```

-#### showtablet
+### showtablet

-View tablet information (if the serverName and automatic local ip function are used, the endpoint is serverName, and the real_endpoint is "-")
+View tablet information(if the serverName is specified and the local IP auto-configuration is enabled, then the endpoint is shown as the serverName and the real_endpoint is shown as "-")

 ```
 > showtablet